ptr727/PlexCleaner/README.md

 - Version 2.6:
   - Fixed `SidecarFile.Update()` bug that would not update the sidecar when only the `State` changed, and kept re-verifying the same verified files.
+  - Added `removeclosedcaptions` command to remove Closed Captions from media files.
+  - Added `removetagsandattachments` command to remove Tags and Attachments from media files.
   - Added workaround for HandBrake that [force converts](https://github.com/HandBrake/HandBrake/issues/160) closed captions and subtitle tracks to `ASS` format.
     - Deinterlacing is still done using HandBrake and the `decomb` filter, but the deinterlaced output file is devoid of subtitles.
     - After deinterlacing, the subtitles from the original media file, are merged back in with the deinterlaced file.